zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

  Based on the above shown parameters one can compare various algorithms and select the algorithm for best results of their data.

-## Step 4: Apply Training Model to Predict
+## STEP 4: Apply Training Model to Predict

 In this step, we will apply the previously created ML model to the test data.